-Cammax and SilverRail jointly pitched the idea to several Train Operating Companies (TOCs) however due to lack of funding available or lack or resource available within the TOCs for such an innovative project nothing progressed.
-Rail has always been a notoriously difficult market to enter for a new supplier and after many years and conversations with RDG, Cammax and SilverRail started to have some interest in the TVM proposal.
+Cammax and SilverRail jointly pitched the idea to several Train Operating Companies (TOCs) however due to lack of funding available or lack of resource available within the TOCs for such an innovative project nothing progressed.
+Rail has always been a notoriously difficult market to enter for a new supplier and after many years and conversations with RDG (Rail Delivery Group), Cammax and SilverRail started to have some interest in the TVM proposal.

 In 2019, Cammax and SilverRail started conversations with the Abellio Group about the possibility of putting the functionality of a website on a TVM.
 The idea was to give passengers the features they have come to expect from a website but at a station.
 With SilverRail’s existing TIS solution and Cammax’s recent work with Smart Ticketing kiosks a new TVM concept was created.

-With the support of the Abellio Group Project Team and SilverRail, Cammax started discussions with East Midlands Railway about a solution for a committed obligation within a new Rail Franchise bid.
-The idea was to provide a low cost TVM solution to 40 low footfall stations which would provide the same flexibility and pricing to the customer that they have come to expect from online ticket purchasing, but at a station.
+With the support of the Abellio Group Project Team and SilverRail, Cammax started discussions with East Midlands Railway (EMR) about a solution for a committed obligation within a new Rail Franchise bid.
+The idea was to provide a low cost TVM solution to 35 stations which currently had no ticket office to provide the same flexibility and pricing to the customer that they have come to expect from online ticket purchasing, but at a station.

 The ORR (Office for Rail and Road) has been pushing for some years for TVMs to be clearer and fairer to the customer as they often prevented customers from accessing cheaper tickets, selecting the wrong ticket and sometimes resulting in the walk-up market paying more.
 This new Smart TVM product solves that problem.

-Once EMR gave the go ahead for the new Smart TVM pilot, a joint project a team was created which met on a weekly basis and consisted of EMR, SilverRail and the Rail Delivery Group (RDG).
-RDG played a crucial role in the project ensuring the RSP certification was completed to spec and key Smart ITSO functionality behaved as required.
+EMR gave the go ahead initially for the TVM pilot of 2 machines at Derby Station and Uttoxeter, with a joint project team created which met on a weekly basis and consisted of EMR, SilverRail and the Rail Delivery Group.
+RDG played a crucial role in the project ensuring the Rail Settlement Plan (RSP) certification was completed to spec and key Smart ITSO functionality behaved as required.

 Steve Lloyd, Smart Ticketing Manager for EMR said: